vatsalkaushik/dui-pakhi/content/index.md

 | Kurta + Palazzo/Pant ( top & bottom with lining)     | ₹2000 |
 | Kurta + Sharara (12 kali) (top & botton w/o lining)  | ₹2000 |
 | Kurta + Sharara (12 kali) (top & botton with lining) | ₹2500 |

+*Payment at the time of delivery incur an additional charge of ₹75 per order.

 ---